Sanchit-mathur/TicTacToe/README.md

 ## NOUGHTS AND CROSSES
 Tic Tac Toe is known by a few other names around the world.
-The most common of these is "Noughts and Crosses" and it is sometimes simply referred to as the "XO game."
+The most common of these is "Noughts and Crosses" and it is sometimes simply referred to as the "X-O game."

 ## HOW TO PLAY